 You may be the person in charge, but you’ll also need to guide and teach your team members.

 In other words, being the face of the team’s success also means having to address the problems.
 The good news is that, by the time you get there, you’ll be prepared.
 As you become more proficient as a developer, complete more projects, and gain more trust with your colleagues, you’ll be ready to lead.

-If you do decide to leave your company so that you can reach a senior-level position, here are some IT job search tips:
+If you do decide to leave your company so you can reach a senior-level position, here is some advice from our IT recruiters: